 In the Huehuetenango department, the village of Todos Santos Cuchumatán celebrates “el día de Todos los Santos” in a completely different way: the Carrera de las Ánimas, or “Race of the Souls”, brings together the villagers for a horse race.
 In this tradition, riders ride drunk on horseback wearing the ceremonial costume of Todos Santos Cuchumatanes.
 To increase the risk of the race, riders do not receive their horses until dawn that morning.

 There are a significant number of patronal festivals.
-They are a wonderful opportunity to experience the Guatemalan culture from the inside and to meet its inhabitants.
-Here is a selection of traditional festivals held throughout the year, in various regions of the country.
+They are a wonderful opportunity to experience the Guatemalan culture from the inside and to meet its population.

 January Santa María Jesús, Sacatepéquez